 Self-supervised transfer learning with synthetic lesions for brain resection cavity segmentation in epilepsy neurosurgery

-Poster presented for my MPhil upgrade at the Department of Medical Physics and Biomedical Engineering, University College London, United Kingdom on 19th February 2020.
+Poster and presentation presented for my MPhil upgrade at the Department of Medical Physics and Biomedical Engineering, University College London, United Kingdom on 19th February 2020.

 About one third of patients with epilepsy are drug-resistant.
 Nearly half of drug-resistant epilepsy patients have focal epilepsy, which may be cured by resective surgery.
 However, only 40 to 70% of patients are seizure-free after the surgery.
 Therefore, retrospective studies are needed to correlate the clinical evaluation, resected brain structures and surgical outcome.
 To quantify the resected structures, the resection cavity must be segmented on the postoperative magnetic resonance image (MRI).